 How can I help prevent pet abandonment?

-You can help prevent pet abandonment by educating others about responsible pet ownership, supporting spay/neuter programs, considering adoption or fostering, and reporting any instances of abandonment or neglect.
+You can help prevent pet abandonment by educating others about responsible pet ownership, supporting spay/neuter programs, considering adoption or fostering, and reporting any abandonment or neglect.

 What should I do if I find an abandoned pet?

-If you find an abandoned pet, contact your local animal control agency, humane society, or rescue organization.
-They can provide guidance on how to ensure the pet’s safety and well-being.
+Contact your local animal control agency, humane society, or rescue organization if you find an abandoned pet.
+They can guide the pet on how to ensure its safety and well-being.

 Can abandoned pets be rehabilitated and rehomed?